pilotmoon/popclipweb/site/kb/troubleshooting.md

 The following procedure can help if PopClip is not working properly.
 It removes PopClip from the Accessibility permission list and then adds it again.
-It is most likely to be required after upgrading macOS from one version ot another.
+It is most likely to be required after upgrading macOS from one version to another.

 1. Quit PopClip